jneug/typst-mantys/README.md

 ![Example for a headline command with Mantys](docs/assets/headline-example.png)

-For a full reference of available commands read [the manual](docs/mantys-manual.pdf).
+For a full reference of available commands read [the manual](docs/manual.pdf).

 ## Changelog

 ### Version 1.0.0

+Version 1.0.0 is a complete rewrite of Mantys with many breaking changes.
+Read the [the manual](docs/manual.pdf) for a full usage reference.

+### Version 0.1.4

 - Fix missing links in outline (@tingerrr).
 - Fixed problem when evaluating default values with Tidy.